-Capability 1: Climate scenario modeling Automated maturity levels based on Maturity Rubric d on [°] Responses to survey questions Each letter indicates a survey question, with the relevant response shown below.
-Legend Current state As of February 2020 Planned state for 2023 "Three years from now" as of February 2020 Bold responses have planned growth between 2020 2023 Both 2020 and 2023 4 No clear ability to understand incremental risk under various weather scenarios Wildfire risk planned to be reliably determined based on weather and its impacts 3 b.
-No formal climate scenario assessment process in place b.
-Climate scenarios planned to be assessed by independent experts d.
+Capability 1: Climate scenario modeling Automated maturity levels based on Maturity Rubric Responses to survey questions Each letter indicates a survey question, with the relevant response shown below.
+Legend Both Current state As of February 2020 Planned state for 2023 "Three years from now" as of February 2020 Bold responses have planned growth between 2020 and 2023 4 a.
+No clear ability to understand incremental risk under various weather scenarios b.
+No formal climate scenario assessment process in a.
+Wildfire risk planned to be reliably determined based on weather and its impacts b.
+Climate scenarios planned to be assessed by 3 place c.
+Climate scenario models have regional granularity d.
 Climate scenario tool is not automated e.
-Climate scenario tool does not use any additional c.
+Climate scenario tool does not use any additional information (e.g. how weather affects failure modes and propagation) to model weather scenarios and their risk f.
+Future climate change is not accounted for in independent experts c.
 Climate scenario models planned to have circuit level granularity 2 d.
-Climate scenario tool is not planned to be automatede.
-Climate scenario tool planned to account for how 1 weather affects failure modes and propagation as well as existing hardware to model weather scenarios and their risk 0 estimating future weather and resulting risk f.
+Climate scenario tool is not planned to be automated e.
+Climate scenario tool planned to account for how 1 weather affects failure modes and propagation as well as existing hardware to model weather scenarios and their risk 0 f. estimating future weather and resulting risk f.
 Generally higher risk across entire service territory due to changing climate will be taken into account in estimating future weather and resulting risk Criteria missing to reach a maturity level of 1 or more: Criteria missing to reach a maturity level of 1 or more: Ability to reliably determine wildfire risk across each region of the grid based on weather and estimates of how weather affects failure models and fire propagation N/A - all criteria to reach a 1 are met based on survey responses and maturity rubric